mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.9.1 - 11-13-2018 =
+* Fixed: an issue with missing data fields
+* Updated: WooCommerce order notes excluded from showing as comments
+* Updated: translation files

 = 1.9 - 9-4-2018 =
 * Fixed: an issue with recording UpdraftPlus backups